 A few years ago, I went to Finland, right up near the Arctic Circle.
-Everything about it was impressive, from the nature to the people and the culture.
-It was only for a few days in November, when the dark polar nights were too long and the days too short, but despite this those few days have made a huge difference to my life.
+Everything about it was impressive, from the scenery to the people and the culture.
+It was only for a few days in November when the dark polar nights were too long and the days too short, but despite this, those few days have made a huge difference to my life.

 One thing that really caught my attention was how calm the Finnish people are.
-It seemed like they are completely content with themselves and the world they live in, something that was very foreign to me at the time.
+It seemed like they were completely content with themselves and their world, which was very foreign to me then.

 What is Sisu?

-Although at times it may feel easier to give up and give into these feelings, Sisu teaches the power of perseverance.
-It encourages a shift in mindset, one that brings the power back to the individual, showing us things can change if we just make the decision to change it.
+Although, at times, it may feel easier to give up and admit defeat, Sisu teaches the power of perseverance.
+It encourages a shift in mind-set - one that brings the power back to the individual, showing us things can change if we decide to change them.

 How Sisu has helped me

-Since my trip to Finland I have used the concept of Sisu to help me cope with my MS. Living with MS can be stressful in itself, but throw a global pandemic into the mix?
-Let's just say stress and MS do not combine well.
+Since my trip to Finland, I have used the concept of Sisu to help me cope with my MS. Let's just say stress and MS do not combine well.

-I find that this kind of thinking creates a more positive "can do” mindset, which enables me to see a path through a challenge.
+This kind of thinking creates a more positive "can do" mind-set, which enables me to see a path through a challenge.

-Some problems need to be solved quickly, and Sisu teaches me that by taking things step by step I can move forward swiftly, without becoming overwhelmed by the enormity of a task.
-I have learnt that this process is entirely personal and differs for every individual.
+Some problems need to be solved quickly.
+Sisu teaches me that by taking things step by step, I can move forward swiftly without becoming overwhelmed by the enormity of a task.
+I have learnt that this process is personal and differs for everyone.

 My personal challenge during the last few months was a professional one.
-From one day to the next, work events got cancelled and I had to stop travelling.
+Work events got cancelled from one day to the next, and I had to stop travelling.
 We had to reorganise our schedules and find remote ways of working together.
-We started by setting up a digital working environment, but this wasn't easy, especially as it had to happen so quickly.
+We started by setting up a digital working environment, but this wasn't always easy.

-I talked with my team to find useful tools for working remotely and we set times for regular meetings.
-I then started to reorganise my own working day to fit in with this new schedule.
-I sat down, created a to-do list, found the priorities and started to work through them step by step.
+I talked with my team to find valuable tools for working remotely, and we set times for regular meetings.
+I then started reorganising my working day to fit into this new schedule.
+I sat down, created a To Do List, highlighted the priorities, and began to work through them step by step.

-Sisu has also helped me deal with the current pandemic.
 I have started to appreciate the small things, like being able to go online or into my own little garden.
-It's about seeing the opportunities in the situation, rather than the obstacles.
+It's about seeing the opportunities in the situation rather than the obstacles.